fablabbcn/smartcitizen-docs/docs/Use cases/Almabike/User Manual.md

 1. The kit is either in [SD card](#sd-card-mode-offline) or [network mode](#wi-fi-mode)
 2. The kit has enough battery (check the [status of the LED](#user-feedback))
-3. The GPS has a fix in outdoor space ([GPS Blue LED is blinking](#gps)).
-If the GPS Blue LED is not blinking, make sure it's powered and extract the package from the saddle bag and let it get a valid fix in a clear sky view
+3. The GPS is being powered.
+The GPS might take some time to retrieve a valid location.
+This can be assessed by checking that the [GPS Blue LED is blinking](#gps).
+If you want to make sure the complete trip is recorded, make sure the GPS can receive a clear view of the sky
-4. The kit is well placed inside the enclosure
+4. The kit is well placed inside the enclosure and the cable does not obstruct the exhaust

 ![](assets/enclosure-space.jpg)